bruce965/blog/_posts/2023-08-06-spacemesh-smapp-smeshing.md

 _Spacemesh is now crunching numbers, all you have to do now is wait..._

-Spacemesh will start filling your space with the PoS data, it will take a few hours to a few days depending on how much time you decided to allocate and how powerful your GPU is.
+Spacemesh will start filling your space with the PoS data, it will take a few hours to a few days depending on how much space you decided to allocate and how powerful your GPU is.

 > The community shared a